Why a Building Survey might be the best survey for your prospective home

 - Identifies structural faults such as subsidence.

-- Extensive technical information on the construction of the property and details about material used in construction.
+- Extensive technical information on the construction of the property and details about the material used in construction.

 - Information on the location.